 4. Search for Gaps or Dents in Your Furnace

-5. Test Your Heating Before It Gets Too Cold
+5. Test Your Equipment Before It Gets Too Cold

-A Well-Prepared Furnace Is a Great Way to Welcome Winter
+A Well-Maintained Furnace Is a Great Way to Welcome Winter

 Winter weather should be heading this way before you know it.
 If you make an effort to get your furnace prepared beforehand, you can spend the rest of the season enjoying the holidays, having hot cocoa or spending time with your family inside a warm, cozy home.
 Remember to follow the tips above to get your home ready for next winter!